manlinar/logs-analysis/README.md

   database, executes the SQL queries and displays the results.
 * `README.md` - This read me file.
 * `newsdata_output.txt` - This is plain text file that is a copy of what the program printed out.
+* `Vagrantfile` - The configuration file of th Vagrant machine.